maerd19/ecommerce-api/README.md

 # E-commerce API

-This project is a RESTful API for a simple e-commerce platform built with Node.js, Express and PostgreSQL.
+This project is a RESTful API for a simple e-commerce platform built with Node.js, Express, and PostgreSQL.

 ## Prerequisites

-- Docker
+- Node.js (v14 or later)
-- Docker Compose
+- Docker and Docker Compose (for containerized development and deployment)
+- PostgreSQL (for local development without Docker)

 ## Getting Started